Neenja34/GMStranded-next/README.md

 How to install as single player only:

+Note: Unfortunately this version of Stranded will conflict with the classic version of Stranded: https://steamcommunity.com/sharedfiles/filedetails/?id=133364818&searchtext=stranded - this means you will have to unsubscribe from that version to install this version.
+Sorry!

 Step 1: Download the gamemode here https://github.com/zpetty33/GMStranded and then download this repo.

 Step 2: Copy the following folders from GMStranded-master (the original gamemode) to steamapps\common\GarrysMod\garrysmod (Overwrite if it asks you to).

-		1. gamemodes
+a) gamemodes

-		2. maps
+b) maps

-		3. particles
+c) particles

-		4. data
+d) data

 Step 3: Copy everything from GMStranded-next-main (the Project Gull updates) except the README & Website folder to steamapps\common\GarrysMod\garrysmod (Overwrite if it asks you to).

 		(It's important that step 2 and 3 are done in order!)